-This Draft DARP presents information about the DEV CCS Spill, the natural resource damage assessment and restoration, spill response, legal authorities, and public involvement opportunities.
-Information about the estimates of exposure and/or injury to natural resources and their services caused by the DEV CCS Spill, the Trustees' identified restoration alternatives, analysis of the restoration alternatives under OPA selection criteria, and Trustees' preferred restoration alternative is presented.
-Consistent with federal laws, the DOI is continuing to evaluate the preferred restoration alternative for compliance with other applicable laws.
-Once finalized, these environmental compliance analyses will be included as appendices to the Final DARP/Environmental Compliance Analysis document for the DEV CCS Spill.
+This DARP/ECA presents information about the DEV CCS Spill, the natural resource damage assessment and restoration, spill response, legal authorities, and public participation.
+Information about the estimates of exposure and/or injury to natural resources and their services caused by the DEV CCS Spill, the Trustees' identified restoration alternatives, analysis of the restoration alternatives under OPA selection criteria, and Trustees' preferred restoration alternative and associated environmental compliance analyses are presented.